As always, there’s a lot going on in these chapters.

-Moreover, at times in this history of interpretation, another assumption has been at play, expressed in the extreme as “prophecy doesn’t really exist, so obviously the author who talks about Cyrus must be contemporary with Cyrus.”
-That’s not really a major point of most scholarly arguments, but it’s sometimes there in the background.
+At times in this history of interpretation, another assumption has been at play, expressed in the extreme as “prophecy doesn’t really exist, so obviously the author who talks about Cyrus must be contemporary with Cyrus.”
+That’s not really a major point of most scholarly arguments today, but it’s occasionally there in the background.

 A different version of this, which nevertheless has the same result, is an idea which I fully subscribe to, and is strongly supported by scripture and current experience.